Gunnhildurkatrin/DisneyVillains/content/post/marvelvillains.md

 ![sentiment]({{< baseurl >}}/images/sentimental_graph_2.png)

-From this it can be concluded that the main antagonists are in fact much sadder than the others.
+From this figure it can be concluded that the main antagonists are in fact much sadder than the other villains.
 By only looking at the main antagonists, the average happiness score dropped from -0.298 to -0.583.